chemistrykit/data-driver/README.txt

 == DESCRIPTION:

-Consume a comma-separated (CSV) or modern Excel (XLSX) file containing data and return an array containing a key/value collections of your data (e.g., a Hash).
+Consume a comma-separated (CSV) or modern Excel (XLSX) file containing data and return an array containing key/value collections of your data (e.g., Hashes).

 == INSTALLATION: